A crime is a deliberate act that causes physical or psychological harm, damage to or loss of property, and is against the law

 To view the Victim’s Needs Assessment please click here.

-To view the role and contact details for the Victim’s Advocate please click here.
+To view the role for the Victim’s Advocate please click here.

 To view the ‘Turning the Spotlight Perpetrator Programme – Independent Evaluation Report by the Brathay Trust’ please click here.